MoscowJS/speaker/README.md

 - [ ] Title slide
   - [ ] Has the name of the talk
   - [ ] Has your name and any public contact info (email, twitter, etc)
-- [ ] Every slide except for the title slide has it's number on it
+- [ ] Every slide except for the title slide has its number on it
 - [ ] Code on slides
   - [ ] Is short
   - [ ] Is not a bitmapped image